The modded-nanogpt medium-track makes use of multiple tricks to improve performance, which rely on learned scalar values for mixing two vectors:

 I can see three points of interest:

 First, the lambdas are almost identical in layer 0.
-That makes sense, because in layer 0 (and only in layer 0), x == x0
+That makes sense, because in layer 0 (and only in layer 0), x == x0.

 Now, let’s look at the x0-lambdas over the layers and over the course of training.

-A third phenomenon is that the impact of x rises over most of training, and then falls again at the end, in every single layer but the first (where it doesn’t matter).
-This tends to happen earlier than the crossover of x_lambda
+Another phenomenon is that the impact of x0 rises over most of training, and then falls again at the end, in every single layer but the first (where it doesn’t matter).
+This tends to happen earlier than the crossover of x0_lambda into negative values in layers 8 and 15.

 I wonder how these dynamics are connected to the learning rate schedule and the sequence length schedule (modded-nanogpt uses a block mask that increases in size over the course of training).
 So here is a plot of the learning rate and sequence length, relative to their absolute values (so normalized to between 0 and 1):